Frequently Asked Questions

-We do not have to make a prototype because all our future partners have a software development team in-house or they are using a third-party software development team.
+We don’t need to make a prototype because all of our future partners have software development teams in-house or use third-party developers.

-Does the technology only applies to TV ads?
+Does the technology only apply to TV ads?

-What else can your patented and patent pending method work for?
+What else can InTapTV’s patented and patent-pending method work for?

-Who gets money from the advertisers on a pay-per-click basis?
+Who gets the money from the advertisers on a Pay-per-Tap® basis?

-How does the IntapTV technology affect the subscriber’s monthly fees?
+How does IntapTV technology affect the subscriber’s monthly fees?